 This peer-to-peer engagement creates an environment that is similar to how we interact on social media, but instead of mindlessly scrolling, we get to interact as active participants and learners.

 The benefits of a continuous learning culture

 When you’ve achieved a culture that values growing every individual’s knowledge and skills, your work environment begins to shift for the better.
-Training programs that utilize a more modern approach encourages employees to learn in ways that come naturally to them so they’re more likely to engage.
-Once you have a learner buy in, the results are undeniable.
+Training programs that utilize a more modern approach encourage employees to learn in ways that come naturally to them so they’re more likely to engage.
+Once you have a learner buy-in, the results are undeniable.

 Here are some of the benefits you’ll begin to notice:

 With everyone internally maintaining a healthy level of competition, you’ll see your workforce challenging each other and, more importantly, themselves to constantly be reaching for improvement.
 As this competitive drive runs the lifeblood of your organization, you’ll find the proposals, innovations, and ideas produced from every level of your organization will keep you feared by your competitors and revered by your boss.

 If your learners are clicking through formal courses and are resistant to engaging with learning, they are not getting what they need, and are at risk for becoming complacent.
 Once learning begins to feel like an enjoyable part of their workflow, they’ll start participating more than they realize.
 Getting to learn from internal leaders and contribute their own content offers your learners a seat at the table and makes them feel seen and valued.

 It’s a repeated fact but it’s the truth: people are extremely reluctant to leave an organization that they feel like is invested in their growth, development, and success.
 With growth and development being one of the main reasons people leave their job, close this gap for your organization and hold on to what’s most valuable: your people.